Percona-Lab/percona-docstreamer/details.md

 #### Dedicated Validation API

-docMongoStream also exposes the validator via its API (default port 8080) to interact with the validator manually.
+docStreamer also exposes the validator via its API (default port 8080) to interact with the validator manually.
 You can use the API to perform the following actions:

 1. Check Specific Records